JScott/ViveGrip/README.md

 Vive Grip helps you to highlight, grab, and interact with game objects using the HTC Vive.
 It leverages Unity's physics engine with a simple interface that abstracts the powerful ConfigurableJoint component.
 Examples are included for creating weighted objects, levers, dials, guns, and more.

-See the [package directory](Assets/ViveGrip) for package details and quick start instructions.
+See the [package directory](Assets/ViveGrip) for package details, quick start instructions, and tutorials.

 See the [examples directory](Assets/ViveGrip/Examples) for example usage and scenes.